MustafaBasol/crm/MIGRATIONS.md

 - Organization invite emails now link to a hash-based route so they work on static hosting: `/#join?token=...`
 - Resending an invite extends expiry and sends the email again.

+### Quotes module (Nov 2025)

+- A new migration was added: `1762200000000-CreateQuotesTable.ts`
+- This creates the `quotes` table with indexes on `tenantId`, unique `publicId`, and unique `quoteNumber`.
+- If you see 404s for `/api/quotes` after deploying a new backend build, ensure the backend image is rebuilt and this migration is applied to your database.

 ## How to run migrations

 Backend uses TypeORM CLI via npm scripts.
 Ensure DATABASE_URL or equivalent DB envs are set.
 Then run: